 You don’t come to this blog to read about cleaning the oven but it was oven cleaning that proved so fruitful during my exploration of ‘do it in 10 minutes’.
 I hate cleaning the oven and hob.
-It’s a job I put off doing it until I can’t stand the state of the things any longer but I resent every minute as time wasted when I could be doing something more interesting.
-However I also dislike it stays on my job list for weeks as I find excuses not to do it.
+I put off doing it until I can’t stand the state of the things any longer.
+Then I resent every minute as time wasted when I could be doing something more interesting.
+However, I also dislike that it stays on my job list for weeks as I find excuses not to do it.

-So when I began to look at the ‘10 minute method’, as I’ve now named it, oven cleaning was an ideal candidate.
-I was working on the (not entirely true as it turned out) premise that it couldn’t possibly take longer than 10 minutes to do.
-All I had to do was knuckle down and that would be something ticked off my job list leaving me free to do something more interesting like browse stationery themed tote bags on the Internet.
+So when I began to look at the ‘10 minute method’, as I’ve now named it, oven cleaning was an ideal candidate. it couldn’t possibly take longer than 10 minutes to do.
+This was the (not entirely true as it turned out) premise that I was working towards.
+All I had to do was knuckle down.
+And then I would be able to tick it off my job list.
+I would be free to do something more interesting like browse stationery themed tote bags on the Internet.

 I set a timer for 10 minutes and got going.
-And then set it got another 10 minutes.
-And another 10.
-And another.
+And then set it for another 10 minutes.
+Followed by another 10.
+Then 10 more.
 It took me 40 minutes to clean my oven and hob.

-I still couldn’t claim it’s my favourite household task but at least it’s now getting done and its made me think abut how I can apply the 10 minute method else where.
+I still couldn’t claim it’s my favourite household task.
+But at least it’s now getting done and it made me think about how I can apply the 10-minute method elsewhere.
 I know that one of the ways I justify procrastination is by thinking about how much time it will take to do a task.
 This won’t entirely stop me putting things off but I now a tool to deal with it.

 - Lots of jobs take less than 10 minutes.

-- Where jobs do take 10 minutes that a maximum of 6 you can scheduled in an hour.
+- Where jobs do take 10 minutes then a maximum of 6 you can schedule in an hour.
 This means you have to prioritise.

-- 10 minutes is short enough to ensure that focus is maintained.
+- You can maintain focus for 10 minutes.
 If your brain protests at having to undertake some kind of labour you can simply remind yourself that’s it only for 10 minutes.

 So here’s a productive week, may your ovens be shiny and your consciences as a clear as your job lists.